mr19331/snix-snax/README.md

   ​               It is possible to earn commission from online supermarkets such as Tesco, Ocado and Sainsbury.
 The option to click and collect could be added to the recipe ingredients section so that missing ingredients for a recipe can be added to an online order that goes to the supermarket

 -  Advertise and sell gift items such as hampers , items can be drop shipped from Amazon and commission earned as an Amazon associate.
+- Advertise and sell kitchen tools and aprons and mugs with the brand logo, for site owner commissions.
 - Adsense  ads can also earn commission for the site- owner.
 Sections can be assigned within the site and relevant items will be automatically displayed to users.
 -  **Live Chat** so that users can ask questions and get them answered without delay
 - **Remarketing pixels** so that the company can remind the visitor that they visited the site
 - Connect to the spoontacular.com API to allow users to search very large database of recipes and get nutrition data about recipes
--  Advertise and sell kitchen tools and aprons and mugs with the brand logo, for site owner commissions.
+- Add Twitter and Facebook widgets to each recipe so that users can like and share recipes immediately
+- Connect the favourite button on the recipes so that  the Home Page displays those recipes that are popular
+- Build out the admin dashboard to show how many recipes are currently on site and which are most viewed
+- Build out the user's profile page showing the recipes they have added with likes, shares and favourites, their account details ( username etc)
 - Add a print or email option to the add recipe section so the user can easily print or  share the recipe